zhou436/Bone-Screw-Constructs-eFEM/README.md

 To use this code, you'll need the following software:
 * MATLAB
 * ABAQUS (works on 2020/2021, other versions were not tested)

+## Example code
+Start with testVoxelMeshRF.
+It will generate a bone-screw construct with the screw digitally inserted into the trabecular bone structure by deleting the overlapped bone element.
+An ABAQUS keywords file will be generated for eFEM simulation with given boundary conditions, mass scaling factors, and other essential settings.

 ## Example model
 <p align="center">